RayyanX95/gystify-fe/README.md

 ## 📄 License

-This project is part of the Email Summarizer SaaS platform.
+This project is part of the Gystify SaaS platform.